Releans/android-client-sdk/README.md

 ## How to Build

-The generated code uses a few Gradle dependencies e.g., Jackson, Volley, and Apache HttpClient.
+The Releans sdk uses a few Gradle dependencies e.g., Jackson, Volley, and Apache HttpClient.
 The reference to these dependencies is already added in the build.gradle file will be installed automatically.
 Therefore, you will need internet access for a successful build.